 2010, which included efforts by the Bahraini government, according

+to him.
 To confirm Bahrain’s national and international obligations,

 Abdullah Abdul-Latif said: (Bahrain will continue its efforts to